anyaosborne/Wikipedia-Text-Extractor-Games/README.md

 # Wikipedia Text Extractor for Game Titles
-This project is a modified version of [*AnKushRR/Wikipedia-Text-Extractor*](https://github.com/AnkushRR/Wikipedia-Text-Extractor).
+This project is a slightly modified version of [*AnKushRR/Wikipedia-Text-Extractor*](https://github.com/AnkushRR/Wikipedia-Text-Extractor).
 It extracts plan text from Wikipedia about 110 game titles given in the [*pageTitleList.txt*](https://github.com/anyaosborne/Wikipedia-Text-Extractor-Games/blob/main/pageTitleList.txt) file.
 The [*output*](https://github.com/anyaosborne/Wikipedia-Text-Extractor-Games/tree/main/output) contains extracted page content for each game title.
 The [*AllGameDescriptions.txt*](https://github.com/anyaosborne/Wikipedia-Text-Extractor-Games/blob/main/AllGameDescriptions.txt) includes extracted content all in one document, which is good for using it for machine learning training.

 ## Requirements